‘Too many are selfish’: US nears 5 million virus cases

 Nearly a quarter of Wisconsin’s more than 55,000 total cases had been confirmed over the past 14 days.
 Much of the spike has occurred in the state’s densely urban southeastern corner, but the disease has also spread with amazing speed in rural and sparsely populated northern Wisconsin.

-Zona Wick, a spokeswoman and contact tracer for Iron County’s health department, blamed the surge on Fourth of July gatherings, birthday and graduation parties, out-of-county visitors and people crowding into bars.
+Zona Wick, a spokeswoman and contact tracer for Iron County’s health department, blamed the surge on July Fourth gatherings, birthday and graduation parties, out-of-county visitors and people crowding into bars.

 “The Fourth of July was tough on us,” Wick said.
 “People had a bit of quarantine fatigue, is what I’m calling it.
 People got a bit tired of staying in.
 People just got together like they have for years on the Fourth of July and spread it to one another.”